a11yproject/a11yproject.com/README.md

 A11Y Project
 ==========

 Making *#A11Y* tips and tricks easier to digest and leveraging the community into the cloud.
-Simple Accessibility is a community&ndash;driven effort to make web accessibility easier.
+The A11Y Project is a community&ndash;driven effort to make web accessibility easier.

 This site is the product of a community of people who want to help to make web accessibility&hellip;well, accessible.
 Our goal is to accomplish this with 3 tennets in mind: